openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 An Event Receiver can indicate to an Event Transmitter whether or not the receiver wants to receive events about a particular subject by “adding” or “removing” that subject to the Event Stream, respectively.

+If a Receiver adds a subject to a stream, the Transmitter SHOULD send any events relating to the subject, which have event_types that the Receiver has subscribed to, and both the stream and the subject are enabled.
+In the case of Simple Subjects, two subjects match if they are exactly identical.
+For Complex Subjects, two subjects match if, for all fields in the Complex Subject (i.e. `user`, `group`, `device`, etc.), at least one of the following statements is true:

+1. Subject 1's field is not defined

+2. Subject 2's field is not defined

+3. Subject 1's field is identical to Subject 2's field

 #### Adding a Subject to a Stream {#adding-a-subject-to-a-stream}
 To add a subject to an Event Stream, the Event Receiver makes an HTTP POST